 Please take a minute to click through these pictures.
 This is silk and mohair.
-What you’re seeing is sixteen shades of yarn, each a wonderland of subtle color shifting.
 This is Karida Collins at work, the pride of Baltimore, doing her magic.
 Look closely—there’s not a solid color to be found, just swirls of shades that shift and change.

 Specs & Details